Retigabine

 Retigabine (INN) or ezogabine (USAN) is an anticonvulsant used as an adjunctive treatment for partial epilepsies in treatment-experienced adult patients.
 The drug was developed by Valeant Pharmaceuticals and GlaxoSmithKline.
 It was approved by the European Medicines Agency under the trade name Trobalt on March 28, 2011, and by the United States Food and Drug Administration (FDA), under the trade name Potiga, on June 10, 2011.
 Production was discontinued in June 2017.

 Retigabine works primarily as a potassium channel opener—that is, by activating a certain family of voltage-gated potassium channels in the brain.
 This mechanism of action is unique among antiepileptic drugs, and may hold promise for the treatment of other neurologic conditions, including tinnitus, migraine and neuropathic pain.
-The manufacturer withdrew retigabine from clinical use in 2017.
+The manufacturer withdrew retigabine from clinical use in 2017 due to declining use, after the addition of a black box warning regarding side effects was added to the drug in 2013.

 Adverse effects

 The adverse effects found in the Phase II trial mainly affected the central nervous system, and appeared to be dose-related.
 The most common adverse effects were drowsiness, dizziness, tinnitus and vertigo, confusion, and slurred speech.
 Less common side effects included tremor, memory loss, gait disturbances, and double vision.

-In 2013, FDA warned the public that Potiga (ezogabine) can cause blue skin discoloration and eye abnormalities characterized by pigment changes in the retina.
-FDA does not currently know if these changes are reversible.
-FDA is working with the manufacturer to gather and evaluate all available information to better understand these events.
-FDA will update the public when more information is available.
+In 2013, FDA warned the public that the drug can cause blue skin discoloration and eye abnormalities, characterized by pigment changes in the retina.
+It was not known whether those changes were reversible at the time.
+The FDA added a black-box warning to the drug about these issues.
+Psychiatric symptoms and difficulty urinating were also reported, with most cases occurring in the first 2 months of treatment.

-Psychiatric symptoms and difficulty urinating have also been reported, with most cases occurring in the first 2 months of treatment.
+The manufacturer stopped manufacturing retigabine in 2017 due to declining use.